-Republicans' Health Plan May Not Fix The Problems They Want To Fix
+Analysis: GOP Health Plan May Not Fix The Problems They Want To Fix

 Not necessarily, says Paul Howard, a senior fellow at the conservative Manhattan Institute.

-"There's not enough flexibility from the insurers point of view to offer lower cost plans," he said.
+"There's not enough flexibility from the insurers' point of view to offer lower cost plans," he says.

 That's because Republicans are hamstrung by politics, he says.
 They can't repeal the Affordable Care Act outright without the help of Democrats, which they won't get.
-So in order to get a bill through, Congressional rules say they have to limit it to matters that deal with taxes or the budget.
+So in order to get a bill through, congressional rules say they have to limit it to matters that deal with taxes or the budget.

-Which means all the benefits that Obamcare says have to be included in a health insurance policy remain.
+Which means all the benefits that the existing health care law says have to be included in a health insurance policy would remain.
 And that means insurance companies can't offer cheap health plans.

-Which brings up Ryan's other goal: lowering costs.
+That brings up Ryan's other goal: lowering costs.

 "I don't see it being abundantly clear that premiums will be significantly lower under this bill than they are in the Affordable Care Act," says Cox of Kaiser.
 "And there is evidence the out-of-pocket costs could go up," she says.

-That's because Obamacare offers subsidies to cover the deductibles and co-payments for lower-income people.
-The Ryan plan offers a fixed tax credit — between $2,000 and $4,000 depending on age — that would likely lead many people to buy health plans they have to shell out a lot of money for up front, called "high deductible plans."
+That's because the Affordable Care Act offers subsidies to cover the deductibles and copayments for lower-income people.
+The Ryan plan offers a fixed tax credit — between $2,000 and $4,000 depending on age — that would likely lead many people to buy health plans they have to shell out a lot of money for up front, called high deductible plans.

 Cox's analysis shows that wealthier people get more help from the new Republican plan while lower income people benefit more from Obamacare.